calcode/calcode.github.io/_posts/2024-07-17-five-adages-product-managers.md

 ### Murphy’s law

 > “Murphy's law is an adage that is typically stated as: "Anything that can go wrong will go wrong."
-In some formulations, it is extended to "Anything that can go wrong will go wrong, and at the worst possible time”” - Wikipedia
+In some formulations, it is extended to "Anything that can go wrong will go wrong, and at the worst possible time””

 Sounds gloomy.

 I remember this one from Interstellar, and it’s stuck with me ever since.

-Here are a few takeaways for budding Product Managers:

-If you have worked in the software industry for some time, you know everything isn’t plain sailing.
+- If you have worked in the software industry for some time, you know everything isn’t plain sailing.
 There’s so much within your control, but a whole lot more is dependent upon others playing their part (e.g., usable designs, reliable code, etc.).
-Conduct sufficient planning to consider major edge cases or potential problems.
+- Conduct sufficient planning to consider major edge cases or potential problems.
 Discuss designs and implementations with engineering, considering the customer perspective to help mitigate issues.
-When things do go wrong, tackle them with positive energy and engage the right people.
+- When things do go wrong, tackle them with positive energy and engage the right people.
 You can view it as a frustrating failure or an opportunity to learn—positivity and proactivity are important.

 ### Gilbert’s Law